sanjaybasu/healthcare-ai-equity/_chapters/chapter_24_population_health_screening.md

 where $H_i \in \{0, 1\}$ indicates whether patient $ i $ has a health condition severe enough to warrant hospitalization, and $ A_i \in \{0, 1\}$ indicates whether they actually access hospitalization given their health status.
 In underserved populations, many patients have $ H_i = 1 $ but $ A_i = 0 $ due to barriers like lack of insurance, transportation, or proximity to hospitals.
 Standard risk models trained on $ Y_i $ systematically underestimate risk for patients with low $ A_i $, concentrating resources on those who already have good access.

-To address this, we need models that estimate $ P(H_i = 1 | X_i)$ rather than $ P(Y_i = 1 | X_i)$, but $ H_i $ is unobserved in standard claims or EHR data.
+To address this, we need models that estimate $ P(H_i = 1 \mid X_i)$ rather than $ P(Y_i = 1 \mid X_i)$, but $ H_i $ is unobserved in standard claims or EHR data.
 This requires causal inference techniques to debias for differential access.
 One approach uses instrumental variable methods where geographic proximity to hospitals serves as an instrument for access conditional on health status.
 Another approach stratifies by measures of healthcare access (insurance type, usual source of care, prior utilization patterns) and applies inverse probability weighting to adjust for selection into observation.

 A practical approach suitable for many settings employs composite outcomes that combine utilization with clinical indicators less dependent on access patterns.
 Instead of predicting hospitalization alone, we can predict $ Y_i^* = \max(Y_i^{\text{hosp}}, Y_i^{\text{ED}}, Y_i^{\text{lab}}, Y_i^{\text{decline}})$ where: